Highline High School: History

 The name Highline, for which the school was named, derives from the original name for Des Moines Memorial Drive, which was called the "High Line Road" for its location along the ridge between Puget Sound and the Miller Creek Valley.
 Today the name represents the geographic area for Burien, SeaTac, Normandy Park, Des Moines and White Center.

 For the 2019–20 and 2020–21 school years, Highline students attended school at the district's Olympic Interim School (615 S 200th St, Des Moines, Washington 98198) while the Highline High School buildings (including the original 1924 structure) were demolished and new buildings were constructed.

 Adjacent to the school is the Highline Performing Arts Center, which is used by local community organizations, schools, and dance competition companies.

 Sports

 Highline participates in the following sports as a member of the KingCo 2A conference: baseball, basketball, cheer, cross country, dance/drill, football, golf, gymnastics, soccer, softball, swimming & diving, tennis, track & field, volleyball, and wrestling.

 Highline's sports teams were previously longtime members of the Seamount League and then the South Puget Sound League.

-On the 2021-2022 Highline Pirates football team beat Interlake Saints 44-0 making them the 2021 2A King-Co champions.
-They moved on to playoffs and lost in the 1st round to Squalicum Storms 49-14.
-They were lead by former Huskies running back Deontae Cooper.